What Keywords Does My Website Rank For?

 The beauty about many of these WordPress plugins is that once submitted to Google they will automatically update when you create new content!
 So if I was to create another blog post I would not need to recreate the sitemap.

-For non-WordPress sites you can automagically create a sitemap by visiting XML Sitemaps.
-This will however be a static sitemap taken at the time it was created so beware if you create any new content as you’ll need to update it.
+For non-WordPress sites your content management systems (Shopify, Squarespace etc) will probably automagically create a sitemap but there are also third party solutions such as XML Sitemaps.
+(This latter one will however be a static sitemap taken at the time it was created so beware if you create any new content as you’ll need to update it.)

-Now, return to Google Search Console > go to the LIVE version of your website from the dropdown box, top left > Sitemaps > add the end of the URL (which in our case would be sitemaps.xml) > click Submit:
+Now, return to Google Search Console, find the Sitemaps menu item and add the end of the URL (which in our case would be sitemaps.xml) > click Submit:

-Only add the sitemap for the live website, e.g. if your website is at https://www then add the sitemap to that version and NOT the others.
+Only add the sitemap for the live version of the website, e.g. if your website is at https://www then add the sitemap to that version and NOT the others.

 Google Search Console does not collect data retroactively.
 It will begin only after you have set it up.